scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 package, which is a unique Python package sitting at the intersection of spatial science and practical application.
 In doing so, it provides a bridge between formal spatial analysis/spatial econometrics and the applied fields of neighborhood change, access to opportunity, and the social determinants of health.
-The package provides extremely fast and efficient access to hundreds of socioeconomic, infrastructure, and environmental quality indicators that allow researchers to move from zero data to an informative model in a few short lines of code.
+The package provides fast and efficient access to hundreds of socioeconomic, infrastructure, and environmental quality indicators that allow researchers to move from zero data to an informative model in a few short lines of code.